Global anthropogenic temperature change

 of 2013/14.

-This
+This fall

-contributory factors in what is in
+factors in what is in essence

-essence predominantly solar driven climate change.
-I sincerely fear that if Ap continues to fall
+predominantly solar driven climate change.

-Maunder-like period of climate cooling.
+transition to a major and lengthy Maunder-like period of climate

 Courtillo